Evolutionary Biology

 Last week our group hosted a small workshop to bring together researchers that use different approaches to tackle how and why such transitions in individuality happens.
 The aim was to share insights from projects within our Templeton-funded grant, and to spread ideas to local Lund researchers.
 Read more…

-Roman Zug joins us!Sept 7thpale_line
+Roman Zug joins us!Sep 7thpale_line

 Roman is a theoretical biologist with a PhD from the Humboldt University in Berlin.
 His PhD research, supervised by Peter Hammerstein, focused on the evolutionary dynamics of symbionts.
 Now on a DFG fellowship, Roman will explore the evolution of developmental systems that produce discrete phenotypes in different environments – also known as polyphenisms.
 Welcome to Lund Roman!

-Review of Extended HereditySept 5thpale_line
+Review of Extended HereditySep 5thpale_line

 Russell Bonduriansky’s and Troy Day’s recent book Extended Heredity explores how changing heredity concepts influence how evolutionary biologists think about evolution, and how we may go about generating and testing predictions.
 The book has been very well received – including our review in Evolution and another in Science.
 Russell and Troy discuss some of the more contentious parts in this blog post.

-Developmental Bias and EvolutionJune 30thpale_line
+Developmental Bias and EvolutionJun 30thpale_line

 A recurrent theme in evolutionary biology is to contrast natural selection and developmental constraint – two forces pitted against each other as competing explanations for organismal form.
 A recent Perspective in the journal Genetics explains why this juxtaposition is deeply misleading.
 There is also a blog about the paper here.
 Read more…

-Amanda Pettersen joins the group!June 24thpale_line
+Amanda Pettersen joins the group!Jun 24thpale_line

 Amanda joins us from Monash University, where she recently completed her PhD under the supervision of Dustin Marshall.
 Amanda’s PhD thesis explored how metabolic theory can inform microevolutionary patterns of life history variation.
 Abandoning her marine invertebrates for wall lizards – but keeping her interest in thermal biology – Amanda will now take on the challenge to understand how lizard embryos adapt to the cold.
 Welcome Amanda!